 - a.
 A curriculum vitae will be required of each external reviewer.
 Each reviewer will be asked to describe any personal or professional relationship with the candidate.
 It is the responsibility of the chair to include a curriculum vitae of each reviewer.
 For tenure of department chairs, the responsibility belongs to the dean. - b.
-External reviewers will be asked to evaluate all submitted material mailed to them.
+External reviewers will be asked to evaluate all submitted material mailed to them based on the department's approved criteria for the evaluation of scholarly activity and research.
 In the case of the arts, reviewers may be asked to consider works of art or performances.
 External reviewers will be asked to evaluate: a) the quality of the scholarship or creative work under review; and b) the scholarly reputation (regional, national, international) of the candidate. - c.
 All candidates for tenure will be required to have their scholarship evaluated by no fewer than four external reviewers.
 If fewer than four reviews are received, the chair will choose additional reviewers alternately from the lists of the department promotion and tenure committee and of the candidate. - 3.
 The determined long-term needs of the department, college, and University, including at least the following: - a.
 The long-term enrollment of the department. - b.
 The need for an additional specialist in the faculty member's area of specialization as a permanent member of the department in terms of the mission of the department, the college, and the University. - c.
 The tenure structure of the department.
 (Although no maximum percentage of faculty members on tenure is established, all committees and administrators considering tenure must take into account the need for flexibility in course offerings and the desirability of a tenure structure that will allow openings for new tenured faculty members in the ensuing decades so that new areas of specialization and new needs can be met.
 The position of other nontenured faculty members in the department, anticipated retirements, or other known departures, and projected new programs or changes in directions must be considered.) - 4.
 No person can be awarded tenure unless convincing evidence is provided of effective teaching. - 5.
-In departments offering graduate work, no faculty member can normally be awarded tenure unless convincing evidence is provided of successful performance in research.
-(Exceptions can be made only if the department can demonstrate a long-term need for an additional tenured faculty member who will not be teaching graduate students.)
+No faculty member can be awarded tenure unless convincing evidence is provided of successful performance in scholarly activity and research, as judged by the department's approved criteria for the evaluation of scholarly activity and research.
+It is the faculty member's responsibility to include these criteria in the research portfolio submitted to external reviewers and in the data file submitted internally.
+If these criteria changed during the faculty member's probationary period, he or she can choose which version to submit.